 White hellebore is a winter bloomer that has emerged as a popular house plant for the holiday season.
-Often called Christmas Rose, flowers bloom from winter through spring.
+Known botanically as Helleborus niger, it's often called the Christmas Rose because its showy-white blooms appear winter through spring.

 Flowers are held singly on upright, thick stems and open flat.
 Some new hybrids have a starry shape, while many have rounded petals.
 Thick, shiny evergreen leaves make this plant attractive year-round.